kimroen/ember-cli-coffeescript/README.md

 }
 ```

-If you want to change the way we format the output you can specify a custom error output and stats output
+If you want to change the way we format the linting output you can specify custom error output and stats output functions:

 ```js
 ENV.coffeeOptions = {